fanciscoprado/Git-Metrics/readme.md

    Our intended audience includes other developers and users who may find these contents useful.

    **1.2** Scope
+   Our goal is to deliver a platform in which users can get metrics of a file and are able to use this information in a easy and productive way.
 2. **Overview**
    **2.1** Product Functions
    **2.2** Definitions